 Getting Started with Blazor Card Component

-This section briefly explains about how to include Blazor Card component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.
+This section briefly explains about how to include Blazor Card component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.

-To get start quickly with Blazor Card component, you can check on this video.
+To get start quickly with Blazor Card component, refer to this GitHub sample.

 Prerequisites